exercism/sqlite/docs/ABOUT.md

 [SQLite][sqlite] is an open-source lightweight, serverless, and self-contained relational database management system.
 It is known for its simplicity, ease of use, and zero configuration requirements.
-SQLite is embedded within applications, making it an ideal choice for apps, embedded systems, and small to medium-scale projects.
+SQLite is can be embedded within applications, making it an ideal choice for apps, embedded systems, and small to medium-scale projects.

-Created by [D. Richard Hipp][hipp], SQLite follows the ACID properties, ensuring reliable transactions.
+Created by [D. Richard Hipp][hipp], SQLite follows the [ACID][acid] properties, intended to facilitate reliable transactions.
 It is widely used in various industries thanks to its minimal footprint and efficient performance.

 SQLite employs a straightforward and SQL-based syntax for defining and interacting with databases.